Fun with English History

 The Devil’s Own has

-The Witches by the renascent Hammer, as part of
+been reissued in paperback as The Witches by the renascent Hammer, as part of

 a series of movie tie-ins and novelisations (it has also previously appeared as